jhades/jhades/README.md

 #### Example of a classpath problem

-Let's suppose a java web application works fine in development, but when deploying it to an application server the following problem occurs:
+Let's say a java web application works fine in development, but when deploying it to a server the following problem occurs:

 ```